alex-lapkouski/kraken_playwright/README.md

 Overview**

-This solution uses Playwright for UI automation, Python for scripting, and Docker for containerization.
+This solution uses Playwright with Page Object Model for UI automation, Python for scripting, and Docker for containerization.
+I've also added some API tests just for POC.

 **Prerequisites**
 Before running the tests, ensure the following are installed on your system: